 , St. Marys

 This 4-mile loop on the club's only tidal river travels through salt marsh and past sandbars.
 Look for dolphins, river otters, birds and perhaps even a manatee.
-Please be advised of the difficulty of these trails due to the tide.
+Timing is very important for this trip.
 Be sure you paddle with the tide and not against it.
-Kayaks are available for rent.
+Sit-on-top kayaks are available for rent.

 George L. Smith

 , Twin City

 Paddle 3 miles to Highway 80 (a 6-mile round trip).
 There is a slight current, and wind conditions may affect your speed.
 The lake narrows toward the bridge.
 To stay on the trail, follow reflectors on the trees.
 Pedal boat, canoe, stand-up paddleboard and kayak rentals available.